mojaloop/mojaloop/contribute.md

 ## Licensing
 See [License](https://github.com/mojaloop/mojaloop/blob/master/contribute/License.md) policy

-## External Developer Tools
-(See [Tools Choices](https://github.com/mojaloop/Docs/wiki/Tools,-technology,-and-process-choices) for a longer list that includes the reasoning behind each)
-* Shipping docs and code are in GitHub at https://github.com/Mojaloop.
-* [GitHub Wiki search bar](https://chrome.google.com/webstore/detail/wiki-search-for-github/gdifdhnjmjaidbajhapmbcbnoocoeooc) This is a Chrome extension that adds a search for the GitHub Wiki.
-Not a required tool, but useful.
-* Continuous Integration is via [CircleCI](https://circleci.com/gh/Leveloneproject)
-* Hosting is via AWS, using and AWS VPC.
-See [test machine info](https://github.com/mojaloop/Docs/blob/master/AWS/Infrastructure/machines.md)
-* Docker is used for packaging and deployment and hosts the registry of docker packages.
-Typically using an [Alpine Linux base image](https://alpinelinux.org/)
-* JFrog hosts our package repositories for Docker, Maven, and NodeJS.
-These should be made public soon.

 ## What version?
 Naturally, we use [semantic versioning](http://semver.org/), and each repo has it's own version.
 Update the version appropriately when you submit a pull request.